-&lt;sup>3 This includes ensuring that projects are funded and advanced quickly enough to meet the demands of a fast-paced real estate market where tenants and community-based organizations struggle to compete.
+3 This includes ensuring that projects are funded and advanced quickly enough to meet the demands of a fast-paced real estate market where tenants and community-based organizations struggle to compete.
 For example, the City should differentiate between projects that include "major rehab" and those that have minimal rehab scopes aimed at addressing deferred maintenance and immediate health and safety issues.
 Where possible, language in City loan agreements around disbursement, contract compliance, and insurance requirements should be modified to better fit the types of work being undertaken and the process required to actually complete that work (e.g., minimal permitting and architectural needs, hiring small vendors vs. General Contractors, etc.).

-&lt;sup>4 The audit shall include, but not be limited to, an in-depth analysis of calls for service data, an accurate time study for officers on patrol, and special units including Ceasefire, Investigations, Special Events, Felony Assault, Homicide, and Special Victims, and a detailed assessment of performance and clearance rates to measure how resources are being used and the effectiveness of those resource allocations to inform the analysis of the second phase of Reimagining Public Safety.
+4 The audit shall include, but not be limited to, an in-depth analysis of calls for service data, an accurate time study for officers on patrol, and special units including Ceasefire, Investigations, Special Events, Felony Assault, Homicide, and Special Victims, and a detailed assessment of performance and clearance rates to measure how resources are being used and the effectiveness of those resource allocations to inform the analysis of the second phase of Reimagining Public Safety.
 Recommendations shall include, but not be limited to, diverting certain non-violent and non-criminal calls for service to alternative responses and focusing resources on violent and serious crime response, investigation and deterrence.

-categories of non-violent, non-criminal calls for service from the Police Department to alternative first responders, including the Fire Department, Department of Transportation, Violence Prevention, Public Works, etc., for effectuation by July 2022.
-For the Dept. of Transportation, this should include an analysis of the towing contract currently administered by the Police Department and the nine (9) traffic-related calls in the following list provided to the Reimagining Public Safety Task Force.
-This should also include an interdepartmental Abandoned Auto strategy task force including the Oakland Police Department, the Department of Transportation, and other departments as appropriate, plus at least two City Council offices, to engage in community outreach and develop near-term and long-term strategies that can make a tangible difference for Oakland residents plagued with incessant abandoned autos and long wait times for abandoned auto removal.
+9. Police Department Calls for Service -- Direct City Administrator to present recommendations and a work plan for Council consideration by April 2022 for the additional transfer of certain categories of non-violent, non-criminal calls for service from the Police Department5 to alternative first responders, including the Fire Department, Departments of Transportation, Violence Prevention, Public Works, etc., for effectuation by July 2022.
+For the Dept. of Transportation, this should include an analysis of the towing contract currently administered by the Police Department and the nine (9) traffic-related calls in the following list provided to the Reimagining Public Safety Task Force.6